Microlith: Discoveries

+Australia

+The most common form of microliths found in Australia are backed artefacts.
+The earliest backed artefacts have been dated to the terminal Pleistocene, however they become increasingly common in Aboriginal Australian societies in the mid-Holocene, before declining in use and disappearing from the archaeological record approximately 1000 years before the British invasion of the continent in 1788.
+The cause of this proliferation event is debated amongst archaeologists.

+Geographically they are found across almost all of continental Australia, except for the far north, but are particularly common in south-east Australia.
+Historically, backed artefacts were divided into asymmetrical Bondi points and symmetrical geometric microliths, however there appears to be no geographic or temporal pattern in the distribution of these shapes.
+Backed artefact manufacturing workshops have been identified at Ngungara show significant variation in shape, which has been linked to the need to replace components of composite tools.

+Several studies in the production of backed artefacts have linked identified heat treatment as a key component as well as the use of large flank blanks.

+Functional studies of backed artefacts from south-eastern Australia show that they were multipurpose and multifunctional tools with a similar range of uses as unretouched flakes found at the same sites.
+There is one unambiguous example of them being used as part of composite weapon, either a spear or a club, as 17 backed artefacts were found embedded into the skeleton of an adult male dated to approximately 4000 years BP in the Sydney suburb of Narrabeen.

 France

 In France, one unusual site stands out: the Mesolithic cemetery of Téviec, an island in Brittany.
 Numerous flint microliths were discovered here.
 They are believed to date to between 6740 and 5680 years BP - quite a long occupation.
 The end of the settlement came at the beginning of the Neolithic period.

 One of the skeletons that has been found has a geometric microlith lodged in one of its vertebra.
 All indications suggest that the person died because of this projectile; whether by intention or by accident is unknown.
 It is widely agreed that geometric microliths were mainly used in hunting and fishing, but they may also have been used as weapons.

 Scandinavia

 Well-preserved examples of arrows with microliths in Scandinavia have been found at Loshult, at Osby in Sweden, and Tværmose, at Vinderup in Denmark.
 These finds, which have been preserved practically intact due to the special conditions of the peat bogs, have included wooden arrows with microliths attached to the tip by resinous substances and cords.

 According to radiocarbon measurements, the Loshult arrows are dated to around 8000 BC, which represents a middle part of the Maglemose culture.
 This is close to the Early Boreal/Late Boreal transition.